F.T. Island: 2009–2010: Lineup changes, F.T. Triple and breakthrough in Japan

 With an album sales record of over 100,000, F.T.
 Island won favorable comments in the Taiwanese media.
 The revenue for concert tickets and merchandises alone and F.T.
 Island's Beautiful Journey concert had exceeded a total of NT$20Million.
-They have been named the Korean artists who earned the most money in the end of 2010.
+They have been named the South Korean artists who earned the most money in the end of 2010.
 Four main news agencies namely, China Times, Yonhap News, Apple Daily and Liberty Times wrote news on the concerts, showing the band's high popularity.
 F.T.
 Island also broke several records in Taiwan with 500,000 hits on mobile downloads and 10,000,000 hits on music downloads.